-With the new technologies of the near future, we will all be able to achieve superintelligence: while you wait there is a few things you can do right now to increase intelligence.
-Sure it will be difficult to become a genius in one fell swoop, but learning skills, mental clarity and mood can be improved.
+With the new technologies of the near future, we will all be able to achieve super intelligence: while you wait, there are a few things you can do now to increase intelligence.
+Of course, it will be difficult to become a genius in one fell swoop, but learning skills and clarity can be improved mental and mood.
 Here are 10 remedies.

-consult your doctor before taking one of the 10 "tips" contained in this article (except n.3, for which you can indulge wildly like wild boars).
-Many of the suggestions are harmless, but it is best to have a check before taking them, to avoid unwanted reactions or allergies that you may not know.
-Yet: never abuse or mix (except where the prohibition is not indicated) the use and abuse of these substances, ok?
-I am warning you.
-Then don't come and break the chestnuts to me.
+consult your doctor before taking one of the 10 “tips” contained in this article (except for number 3, for which you can indulge yourself wildly like excited wild boars).
+Many of the suggestions are harmless, but it is better to have a check before taking them, to avoid unwanted reactions or allergies that you may not know about.
+Yet: never abuse or mix (except where prohibited) the use and the abuse of these substances, okay?
+I'm warning you.
+Then don't come and bother me.

 1. Creatine